Thu 21 Nov 2024 19 Jumada al-awwal 1446

 Principle (1): Transparency

-Each individual has the right to know information related to activities of HRDF to enhance a culture of integrity, transparency and accountability.
+Each individual has the right to know information related to HRDF's activities to enhance a culture of integrity, transparency, and accountability.

 Principle (2): Necessity and Proportionality

-Any restrictions on requesting access to protected information received, produced, or handled by HRDF must be justified in a clear and explicit way.
+Any restrictions on requests to access protected information received, produced, or handled by HRDF must be clearly and explicitly justified.

-Each individual has the right to view unprotected public information.
-The applicant may not need to have a certain quality or interest in this information to obtain, nor will it not expose the person to any legal accountability related to this right.
+Each individual has the right to view unprotected public information without needing a specific quality or interest in this information and without legal accountability related to this right.

 Principle (4): Equality

-All requests to view or obtain public information shall be addressed on the basis of equality and non-discrimination between individuals.
+All requests to view or obtain public information shall be addressed based on equality and non-discrimination between individuals.

 For Viewing or Obtaining Information:

-1. The right to view any information that is not protected with HRDF.
+1. The right to view any unprotected information held by HRDF.

-2. The right to know the reason for rejecting the request for viewing or obtaining the requested information.
+2. The right to know the reason for rejection if a request to view or obtain information is denied.

-3. The right to appeal against the decision relevant to rejecting the request to view or obtain the requested information.
+3. The right to appeal a decision to reject a request to view or obtain information.

 HRDF Obligations:

-1. HRDF shall be responsible for preparing and enforcing policies and procedures related to exercising the right to access or obtain public information.
-The entity’s primary official shall be responsible for approving such policies and procedures.
+1. HRDF shall be responsible for preparing and enforcing policies related to the right to access or obtain public information, with the primary official responsible for approving these policies.

-2. HRDF shall determine and provide possible means (Public information request forms), whether in paper or electronic forms, through which an individual can request view or access to public information.
+2. HRDF shall provide both paper and electronic forms through which individuals can request access to public information.

-5. Further, HRDF shall document all records of requests to access or obtain information and decisions taken regarding such requests, provided that such records are reviewed to address cases of misuse or non-response.
+5. HRDF shall document all records of requests to access or obtain information and decisions regarding these requests, and these records shall be reviewed to address misuse or lack of response.

-8. HRDF shall notify individuals, in an appropriate manner, if the request is rejected in whole or in part, with an explanation of reasons for rejection, right to complain, and how to exercise such right within a period not exceeding (15) days after decision is made.
+8. HRDF shall notify the individual if a request is rejected, in whole or in part, providing reasons for rejection, the right to complain, and how to exercise this right within 15 days of the decision.

-9. HRDF shall be responsible for monitoring compliance with freedom of information policies and procedures periodically, to be presented to the entity’s primary official or his delegate.
-Corrective actions to be taken in case of non-compliance shall be identified and documented, and the regulatory authority and office shall be notified as per the administrative hierarchy.
+9. HRDF shall monitor compliance with freedom of information policies periodically, reporting to the primary official or their delegate.
+Corrective actions for non-compliance shall be documented, and the regulatory body shall be notified as per the administrative hierarchy.

 Clause 3: Key Requirements for Requests to Access or Obtain Public Information:

-1. The request must be in written or electronic from.
+1. The request must be in written or electronic form.

-2. <General Information Request Form> must be filled out
+2. The <General Information Request Form> must be filled out.

-3. The request must be for the purposes of accessing or obtaining public information.
+3. The request must be solely for accessing or obtaining public information.

-4. The application form must include details on how to send final decision and notices to the individual (National address, e-mail, or entity’s website...
-Etc.) etc.)
+4. The form must include details on how the final decision and notifications will be sent to the individual (national address, email, or website, etc.).

-5. The application form must be sent directly to HRDF.
+5. The form must be sent directly to HRDF.

-Key Steps for Requesting Access to or Obtaining General Information:
+Key Steps for Requesting Access to or Obtaining Public Information:

 First: Requests are submitted by sending an email to datarequest@hrdf.org.sa.

-Second: HRDF shall, within a specified period of time (30 days) from receiving the request to view or obtain general information, take one of the following decisions:
+Second: Within a specified period of 30 days after receiving the request, HRDF will take one of the following decisions:

-1. Approval: If HRDF has approved the request to access or obtain information in whole or in part, the individual must be notified in writing or electronically of the applicable fees (if any).
-This information must be available to the individual within a period not exceeding (10) working days from free receipt.
+1. Approval: If HRDF approves the request in whole or in part, the individual shall be notified in writing or electronically of any applicable fees.
+Information must be provided within 10 working days after receiving payment.

-2. Rejection: If the request to access or obtain information is rejected, the individual must be notified in writing or electronically of such rejection, including the following information:
+2. Rejection: If the request is rejected, the individual shall be notified in writing or electronically, including the following:

-• - Determine whether the application was rejected in whole or in part.
+• Whether the request was rejected in whole or in part

-• - The right to complain about such rejection and how to exercise such right.
+• The right to complain and how to exercise this right

-4. Notice: If the requested information is available on the HRDF’s website, or not within its competence, the individual must be notified of the same in writing or electronically, provided that such notice includes the following information:
+4. Notice: If the requested information is available on HRDF’s website or outside HRDF’s jurisdiction, the individual shall be notified in writing or electronically, including the following information:

-• Notice Type: For example: The required data is available on HRDF’s website, or is not within its competence.
+• Type of Notice: e.g., data is available on HRDF’s website, or is not within its competence.

 • The right to complain about this notice and how to exercise this right.

-Third: If the individual wishes to file a grievance against the rejection of request by HRDF, he can submit a written or electronic notice of the grievance within a period not exceeding (10) working days from receiving the entity’s decision.
-Grievance Committee shall review the request, take appropriate decision and notify the individual of review fee.
-Such fee shall be refunded if the committee approves the request and appeal decision.
+Third: If the individual wishes to file a grievance against HRDF's decision, they can submit a written or electronic complaint within 10 working days of receiving HRDF’s decision.
+The Grievance Committee shall review the request, take an appropriate decision, and notify the individual of any review fees, which will be refunded if the committee approves the appeal.

 Clause 4: General Provisions

-First: HRDF aligns this policy with its organizational documents - policies and procedures to achieve integration and ensure that the objective of their preparation is achieved.
+1. HRDF aligns this policy with its organizational policies and procedures to ensure the intended purpose is achieved.

-Second: HRDF must balance the right to access and obtain information with other necessary requirements such as achieving national security and maintaining the privacy of personal data.
+2. HRDF must balance the right to access information with other necessary requirements, such as national security and data privacy.

-Open data programs and policies are usually prepared and developed around the world to support the national economic and innovation agenda.
-Undoubtedly, availability and dissemination of a specific set of public information for researchers, entrepreneurs, innovators and start-ups helps to create an environment conducive to business growth, and indicates an open and transparent government.
+Open data programs and policies are globally developed to support economic and innovation agendas.
+Making specific public information available to researchers, entrepreneurs, and start-ups helps create a business-friendly environment, signaling an open and transparent government.

 Usage Policy and Disclaimer

-• Visitors to the Gateway and the beneficiaries of its services must regularly review the terms and principles of privacy and confidentiality of information for any updates.
-However, the Gateway administration is not required to declare any updates to these Terms and Principles.
-Using the Portal means that you are aware of and agree to these Terms and Principles, as well as any amendments that are made thereto.
+• Visitors to the portal and users of its services should regularly review the terms of privacy and confidentiality for updates.
+The portal administration is not obligated to announce updates to these terms, and use of the portal constitutes agreement to them and any modifications.

-• HRDF is not responsible under any circumstances for any direct, indirect, incidental, consequential, special or exceptional damage arising from the use or inability to use this gateway.
+• HRDF is not liable for any direct, indirect, incidental, or consequential damages arising from the use or inability to use this portal.

 Rating